Azareal/Gosora/docs/configuration.md

 Name - The name of your site, as appears in the title, some theme headers and search engine search results.

+Email - The email address you want to show up in the From: field when Gosora sends emails.
+May be left blank, if emails are disabled.

 URL - The URL for your site.
 Please leave out the `http://` or `https://` and the `/` at the end.

 Port - The port you want Gosora to listen on.
 This will usually be 443 for HTTPS and 80 for HTTP.
 Gosora usually try to bind to both, if you're on HTTPS to redirect users from the HTTP site to the HTTPS one.